Adil93/robotic-hoover/README.md

 - Running test will create target/jacoco.exec
 - Run -> Show Coverage Data --> select the jacoco.exec file

+# Accessing H2 DB
+- <host>/robotic/h2-console
+  - eg: localhost/robotic/h2-console  - (credentials in properties file)

 # TradeOffs
 - Assuming max room size coordinate X and Y in range (0 - Integer.MAX_VALUE)
 - No Validation of patch coordinate range, Algorithm won't pick the patch if it is not in the Room's maximum coordinate range.
 - Create the Navigation Request in DB before starting the actual navigation.
 So if something went wrong there will be an entry for the request without a related result entry in DB
+- Used H2 DB for the demo purpose.
+You can bring up a specific database using docker and give the data source info in properties file.

 # Future Scope
 - Can bring a status field to the navigation request entity and update it to complete once the navigation result is obtained.